tpalczew/HideFaces/README.md

 pip install -r build/requirements.txt
 ```

-The project was developed and tested on AWS E2 instance using Deep Learning AMI (Ubuntu) Version 15.0 (ami-0b43cec40e1390f34)
+This project was developed and tested on AWS E2 instance using Deep Learning AMI (Ubuntu) Version 15.0 (ami-0b43cec40e1390f34)
 using python3.
 The pip freez for this specific setting is shown [here](https://github.com/tpalczew/HideFaces/blob/master/static/aws-e2-requirements.txt)

-- All tests are placed in the tests directory.
+- All tests are placed in the HideFaces/tests/ directory.
 To run tests:
 ```
 cd tests
 python tests.py